Why Does My Jaw Pop When I Eat?

-- Neck/shoulder pain or headaches are also common symptoms.
+- Neck pain, shoulder pain, or headaches are also common symptoms.

-If you suspect you’re the victim of a temporomandibular dysfunction, have your dentist conduct a careful patient history and physical examination on you.
+If you suspect you’re the victim of temporomandibular dysfunction, have your dentist conduct a thorough examination of your head and jaw.
 There are many TMD treatments available right from the dentist’s chair that can offer you great relief.
-For relief of TMJ in Muncie, make an appointment today with Dr. Pyle and face tomorrow with a happier smile!

 Our dental office, University Avenue Dental, is located in Muncie, IN… This text opens a new tab to the Google Maps website…, and serves the surrounding communities of Anderson, Yorktown, Selma, Middletown Park, and New Castle.